souravbaghz/Carpunk/README.md

   <img src="src/carpunk.png" />
 </p>

-+ [1] UP the CAN Interface     : To Enable/UP the CAN Interface.
++ [1] Up The CAN Interface     : Enable/UP the CAN Interface.
-+ [2] Down the CAN Interface   : Make The CAN Interface Down.
++ [2] Down The CAN Interface   : Make The CAN Interface Down.
-+ [3] Start the Basic Sniffing : To Start Sniffing Only(get terminal clear as soon as you stop it by ctrl+c).
++ [3] Start The Basic Sniffing : Start Sniffing Only(get terminal clear as soon as you stop it by ctrl+c).
-+ [4] Record the CAN Packets   : To Capture/Record The CAN Packets Into File(as carpunk1.log- name will be carpunk2.log,carpunk3.log,so on for multiple times).
++ [4] Record The CAN Packets   : Capture/Record The CAN Packets Into File(as carpunk1.log- name will be carpunk2.log,carpunk3.log,so on for multiple times).
-+ [5] Play the CAN Packets     : Replay The CAN Packets Which You Captured Earlier(Need to specify the log-file. e.g: carpunk1.log).
++ [5] Play The CAN Packets     : Replay The CAN Packets Which You Captured Earlier(specify the log-file. e.g: carpunk1.log).
++ [6] CAN Injection DOS Attack : Perform DOS Attack Through CAN Injection.
++ [7] ECU Hard Reset           : ECU Hard Reset
 + [0] Exit                     : To Exit The CarPunk Script.